analyticsgym/analytics_fundamentals/0_sql/4_window_functions.md

 #### Window function outputs

--   important note: the same window function (i.e. COUNT) can have different output values depending argument/clause specifications (see below)
+-   important note: the same window function (i.e. COUNT) can have different output values based on various argument, partition, order by, and frame differences (see below)

 #### COUNT()